stackbit-projects/green-plankton-00834/_posts/2019-08-31-difference-between-font-formats.md

 The answer is surprisingly simple: DNA base pairing.

-We often discuss DNA in the context of its role in the Central Dogma - with it’s role as an information repository for the genetic code.
+We often discuss DNA in the context of its role in the Central Dogma - as an information repository for the genetic code.
 We’re going to ignore all of that in this article and focus on something entirely different!

 There are 3 key properties of DNA which allow this mechanism to function:
 Double-stranded DNA ladder with anti-parallel strands (i.e. DNA strands running in opposite directions)